truenas/documentation/content/TrueCommand/SystemManagement/TrueNASConfigManage.md

 {{< hint info >}}
 By default, TrueCommand retains seven backups.
 You can increase or decrease the number on the **Administration** page **Configuration** tab.
-Local instances of TrueCommand can raise or lower this figure as desired.
+Local instances of TrueCommand can increase or decrease this figure as desired.
 {{< /hint >}}

 ### Apply a Config Backup